OpenStickCommunity/GP2040-CE/docs/web-configurator.md

 * `Button Layout (Right)` - Changes the onscreen layout for the right side of the display and stick.
 * `Splash Mode` - Enables or disables a splash screen displaying when the unit is turned on.
 * `Splash Duration` - Sets the amount of time the splash screen displays for on boot.
-* `Display Saver Timeout` - Will cause the display to turn off afer the specified number of minuites.
-Pressing any input will cause the diplay to turn back on.
+* `Display Saver Timeout` - Will cause the display to turn off after the specified number of minutes.
+Pressing any input will cause the display to turn back on.
 * `Choose File` - This will allow you to upload your own image to be used for the splash screen.
-It is recommend that you use a two color 128x64 image (or one that is sized appropiatly for your display).
+It is recommend that you use a two color 128x64 image (or one that is sized appropriately for your display).
 Uploading any other type of image will result in a conversion and sizing of the image automatically.
 If the image is inverted upon upload, just check off the `Invert` box.

 Check out our collection of great custom splash screens from the community [HERE](community-splash-screens.md)